Getting to Know You...

 NAME: Simon Rhys-Jones

 If you were marooned on a desert island what would be your one luxury item you'd bring with you and why?

 It would be Nivea Sensitive Protect Antiperspirant Deodorant spray.
 I have used it for years and love the smell.
-My partner hates it if I’m a bit pongy...But if I’m marooned on a Desert Island, she would be there so it wouldn’t matter really...I might not wear it just to smell a bit and annoy her.
+My partner hates it if I’m a bit pongy...But if I’m marooned on a Desert Island, she wouldn't be there so it wouldn’t matter really...I might not wear it just to smell a bit and annoy her.

 On a scale of 1-10 with 1 being absolutely not and 10 being definitely, how do you feel about pineapple on pizza?